oyasar/predicting-customer-subscription/README.md

 ### Models:

-Were the serialised models stored in pickle format.
+Serialised models stored in pickle format.
 These are not pushed to the remote repository due to the size of the files.

 ### Output:

-The results of the scoring is saved in csv format
+The results of the scoring is saved in csv format.

 ### Project root - src/predicting_customer_subscription